a-bentofreire/abeamer/gallery/README-rel.md

 ## Usage

-1. Install ABeamer library.
+1. Install **ABeamer**.
 ```
 npm install -g abeamer
 ```
-Before continue read about the details on abeamer page.
+Before continue, read about the details on abeamer page.

 2. Create a project
 ```
-abeamer create my-animation
+abeamer create my-project
-cd my-animation
+cd my-project
 ```

-3. Download the example, and replace with your project files inside my-animation folder
+3. Download the example zip file, and replace with your project files inside my-project folder

 ## Gallery